loafykitten/loafykitten/README.md

 # The Dossier
 Hiii!
 I'm Ember, a senior engineer who's also a silly little gal~

-I specialize in mobile & game server development.
-With a decade+ of experience in the industry, I've worked on projects from B2B software to video games.
-My current role is Senior Mobile Engineer.
+I specialize in mobile & full-stack development with 10+ years in the industry.
+I've worked on projects from B2B aviation software to AI tooling to video game related projects.
+I love working on projects that own full systems from end to end: architecture, delivery, CI/CD, release health, and maintenance.

 When I'm not working or studying, I'm probably doing development, producing lofi music, or gaming.
-All live as loafykitten!
+All live as caffeineplz!

 My gaming tastes run toward MMOs like FFXIV, RuneScape, Mabinogi.
 I'm also into retro gaming (N64/PS1 through Xbox 360/PS3 eras), rhythm games like Clone Hero and Fortnite Festival, and RPGs like Baldur's Gate and classic BioWare!